 Let your personality shine through

-Not sure what we mean?
 Take a look at this example.
 Craig Japp, a solution leader, knows how to write a summary that really flows.
-Here’s part of his LinkedIn profile summary:
+Here's part of his LinkedIn profile summary:

-While you may think that starting with a joke is risky business, Craig manages to make it work.
-Whether you’re a comedic genius or just a warm and friendly person, you need to show that to the reader in your writing.
+Whilst you may think that starting with a joke is risky business, Craig manages to make it work.
+Whether you're a comedic genius or just a warm and friendly person, you need to show that to the reader in your writing.

 Explain what you do (briefly)

 What exactly do you do, anyway?
-Your regular job duties may cover a whole range of things, but you shouldn’t babble in your LinkedIn profile summary.
+Your regular job duties and work history may cover a whole range of things, but you shouldn't babble in your LinkedIn profile summary.
 Instead, condense what it is that you do down into a manageable paragraph.
 Be concise and clear.
-The best summaries give a taste of the person’s expertise and previous roles without getting too bogged down in the everyday, nitty-gritty details.
+The best summaries give a taste of the person's expertise and previous roles without getting too bogged down in the everyday, nitty-gritty details.
 Dedicate just a couple of sentences to your role and be clear.

 Show off your talents

 You know your profession better than anyone else, right?
 Well, then show that to those who look at your LinkedIn page.
 For example, educator Adam Buchbinder does an excellent job of showing off his talents and knowledge in his LinkedIn summary:

 'I am an educator passionate about leveraging podcasts to improve listening skills and narrow educational disparities.
 Research shows that we spend up to 90 percent of our time listening but only 10 percent of us listen effectively.
 This has serious consequences on students' long-term educational attainment and career readiness.'

 By departing knowledge in the form of statistics, Adam shows that he has done his research and knows his stuff.
 These are qualities that recruiters are looking for, and so he's certain to get attention from the right people.